 With so much live video on the web, a streaming video recorder is becoming an essential tool.
-Whether you’re looking to record your own YouTube live streams, Skype meetings or other streaming media, this guide is going to walk you through it.
+Whether you’re looking to capture your own YouTube live streams, record Skype for Business meetings or something else, this guide is going to walk you through recording any streaming video.

 Full disclaimer: Please keep in mind that this tutorial for recording live streaming videos is for personal use only—for example, if you wanted to record your YouTube live stream to edit later.
 By the way, if you are trying to do that, you may want to look at this list of the best microphones for YouTube.
 Under other circumstrances, we do not encourage the capturing of streaming video from sites like YouTube, Vimeo, Facebook, Twitter, and Dailymotion.
 Neither do we support people who are looking for ways to record streaming TV, live TV shows and copyrighted YouTube videos.

 How to Record Streaming Video for Free on PC